R4DDER5/CZ/new-project-scope.md

 The scope and tasks required to complete this project will follow the time-lines outlined within in order to deliver the components at the associated times.
 A list of deliverables and assumptions is included herein.

 ### PROJECT OBJECTIVES
-Proposal that re-development of existing candidate zone aims to achieve with the following objectives:
+Project objectives that any re-development of existing candidate zone or new site will aim to achieve:

 * __Objective 1__
   * Decide framework that is well supported, allowing scalability and easily integrate external services.